Farage says Brexit Party will not contest 317 Tory seats

 Labour election candidate and former minister David Lammy tweeted: “Nigel Farage bottling it by standing down in Tory seats shows how vital it is for Remainers to cooperate.

-“We cannot allow this hard right alliance between Boris Johnson and Nigel Farage — dancing to the tune of Donald Trump — to permanently wreck our country.”– Reuters/PA
+“We cannot allow this hard right alliance between Boris Johnson and Nigel Farage — dancing to the tune of Donald Trump — to permanently wreck our country.”– Guardian/PA